Weiyuan-Lane/google-sheets-api-demo/README.md

    3. USERS_SHEET_DATABASE_ID - google sheet id from end of step 7.
 I found the id directly from the URL when accessing the sheet.
    4. USERS_SHEET_ID - name of the active sheet that will act as your "users" table.

+## Development

+Run `npm run start` to start the server in your local machine!